huggingface/blog/smolagents.md

 If the pre-determined workflow falls short too often, that means you need more flexibility.
 Let's take an example: say you're making an app that handles customer requests on a surfing trip website.

-You could know in advance that the requests will can belong to either of 2 buckets (based on user choice), and you have a predefined workflow for each of these 2 cases.
+You could know in advance that the requests will belong to either of 2 buckets (based on user choice), and you have a predefined workflow for each of these 2 cases.

 1. Want some knowledge on the trips? ⇒ give them access to a search bar to search your knowledge base
 2. Wants to talk to sales? ⇒ let them type in a contact form.